obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] Type: base type (enum/struct/value).
+- [x] Syntax: serialze Syntax model into Maja code.
+Should be the exact same as source.
 - [x] Diagnostics: Generate compiler warning for `##` comments
 - [x] UnitTests for Eval
 - [x] IR: Not all expression nodes have a TypeSymbol set (for instance Range)